 Ewa and Janusz Andziak

-In Poland, the first of July is national Polish Blueberry Day and marks the start of blueberry harvesting season in Poland, reflecting how popular the little fruit has become in the country.
+In Poland, the first of July is national Polish Blueberry Day marking the start of blueberry harvesting season and reflecting how popular the little fruit has become in the country.
 Although native to North America, blueberries have rapidly become an important part of Polish culture, cuisine, and economics, with the country now Europe’s largest grower of the fruit, producing over 25,000 tonnes per year.

 The farm of Ewa and Janusz Andziak is a part of this extraordinary explosion in popularity, cultivation, and export of Polish blueberries and their derived products.